 The competition is carried out on a triangular course corresponding to the NAVIGA rules, with the exception of the turn buoy.
 The race direction is anti clockwise.
 The start line runs in a straight line to the uppermost buoy.
-Once the models are in the water, the race begins with an acoustic signal sounded by the Platform Judge.
+Once the models are in the water, the race begins with an acoustic signal sounded by the Platform Judge or by lap counting computer.
 At this time the boat must lie with its stern to the landing stage.
-If the race number is at the back of the boat, this becomes the stern of the boat and hast to touch the landing stage.
+If the race number is at the back of the boat, this becomes the stern of the boat and has to touch the landing stage.
 If a model has a late start and the first of the models that started correct has reached the bottom left buoy, then the late starter must start towards the bottom right buoy.
-In no way should he then hinder the on coming models.
+In no way should he then hinder the oncoming models.

 There are 3 or 4 heats in a Race.
 The results of the 2 best heats are added.
-The 6 competitors with the best results advance to a final heat, were the final result is determined.
-(General Rules, technical specs, race order for finals) Racetime see annex A1
+The 6 competitors with the best results advance to a final heat, were the final result is determined (General Rules, technical specs, race order for finals).

+Racetime see Annex A1